nlp-project-germain-group-6/nlp-web-scraping/README.md

 #### 2. Key findings:

-- We will demonstrate that we can use the Random Forest model on the lemmatized text data to predict with an accuracy greater than baseline the programming language that corresponds to each READme file.
+- We will demonstrate that we can use the Random Forest model on the lemmatized text data to predict with an accuracy greater than baseline the programming language that corresponds to each README file.

 #### 3. Recommendations:

-- We were able to create a successful model that predicted better than baseline which programming language a READme file was likely to accompany.
+- We were able to create a successful model that predicted better than baseline which programming language a README file was likely to accompany.
 There are, however, some ways that we may be able to fortify our model.

-- In this project, we began with an initial dataset of 200 READme files.
-To make our model even more robust in the future, we may explore using a larger sample of READme files.
+- In this project, we began with an initial dataset of 200 README files.
+To make our model even more robust in the future, we may explore using a larger sample of README files.

 - Furthermore, because natural language differs so signficantly by geographic location, it may be useful to build separate classification models based on the repository creator's location.